aghagol/RoboND-Perception-Project/writeup_template.md

 # Required Steps for a Passing Submission:
 1. Extract features and train an SVM model on new objects (see `pick_list_*.yaml` in `/pr2_robot/config/` for the list of models you'll be trying to identify).

 I used the sensor_stick project source code for training an SVM classifier based on normal and color histogram features.
-Here are the objects and training results for each world:
+Here are the objects and training results for each test world.
+I increased the number of training samples per object to 50.

-World 1:
+**Test world 1**:

 ```python
 models = [